doaaalmuhaisen952/learning-journal/Learning Markdown.md

 # Learning Markdown

+*Welcome to growth middset Pages
+My name is Doa'a
 **first the Markdown is a way to write content for the web.
 It’s written in what people like to call “plaintext”,and Markdown is a plain text formatting syntax designed so that it can optionally be converted to HTML.**